salesforcecli/plugin-devops-center/messages/project.deploy.pipeline.start.md

 # description

-Before you run this command, changes in the branch must be merged in the source control repository.
+Before you run this command, changes in the pipeline stage's branch must be merged in the source control repository.

 # examples